Make Your Rental Property Desirable to Tenants

 Makeover Your Property and Get It Rented

-- Remove any weeds, trash or debris.
+- Remove weeds, trash, and debris.

 - Make sure the lawn and shrubbery are well-manicured.